matthew-hoctor/HAV-HBV/Issues.md

    * Send list of study IDs for confirmed HBV; we can look at HCC screening for these patients

  * Resolved Issues
+   * test named 'HEB P DNA QUANT'
+     * The HEB P DNA QUANT is definitely a typo and is listed as Hepatitis B by PCR in the chart with matching results
    * Discordant HCV data: updated HCV +/- definition to include any evidence of past HCV exposure
    * Discordant HIV data: apparent discordance is mostly due to lack of indication for HIV test in some patients; the HIV+ patient who tested negative could be due to viral suppression, but this is unclear, as there is no info in the dataset on HIV status on admission.
    * Updated HAV screening variable to not include HAV IGM measurement; 8 observations had only HAV IgM measurements without HAV IGG or HAV AB total measurements
    * Lack of temporality info in labs: unclear which labs to use (e.g. to calculate FIB-4)
-   * issues with date info on vaccine administration
+   * issues with date info on vaccine administration: Vaccines without an administration date were ordered but not given
    * other out of range liver biomarkers (ALT > 200, total bilirubin levels ≥ 3.0 mg/dL)